 -For a broken tooth, you could rinse your child’s mouth with warm water.
 You can use ice to reduce any swelling, and you should bring your child to see us as soon as you can.

 -If a lip or tongue is bitten, it can gently be cleaned with a cloth and some ice.
 After a short time if the bleeding hasn’t stopped, or is heavy, you should get your child immediate medical attention.

 -If you are traveling and a dental emergency occurs, you can ask a local emergency room for a dental referral.
 If you are outside of the country, you can ask at the U.S. Embassy or your hotel’s personnel for a referral.

 If you want to know more about dental emergencies, or would like to an appointment at Tooth Club For Kids, please call 602-843-1275.
-We are happy to help the children in and around Phoenix, Arizona, with their dental needs.
+We are happy to help the children in and around Glendale, Arizona, with their dental needs.